- MA, Sacred Music, Bob Jones University

 - BS, Music Education, Bob Jones University

-- Euphonium Instruction for the Non-Major (Eu 211)
+- Private Euphonium Instruction for the Non-Major (Eu 291)

 - Trombone Class (ME 216)

-Paul Jantz serves at Bob Jones University as Director of Musical Activities, director of the Brass Studies Program and Associate Professor of Trombone.
+Paul Jantz serves at Bob Jones University as Director of Musical Activities and Associate Adjunct Professor of Trombone.
 His degrees from BJU include the M.A. in Sacred Music in 1976 and a B.S. in Music Education in 1974, both with a trombone principal.
-His post-graduate education has included private study with Ron Barron through Boston University, study with the Summit Brass at their two week Keystone Brass Institute, and attendance at numerous conferences and clinics with world class musicians in the brass field.
+His post-graduate education has included private study with Ron Barron through Boston University, study with the Summit Brass at their two week Keystone Brass Institute, Richard Cox, Doug Elliott, and attendance at numerous conferences and clinics with world class musicians in the brass field.

-Outside of the classroom, Paul extends his music ministry by serving in the instrumental music program at Heritage Bible Church.
+Outside of the classroom, Paul has been involved with church instrumental programs for over 40 years.
 A passion of his has also been to provide, through Jantz Music Publications (www.jantzmusic.com), an excellent resource of sacred instrumental sheet music to church and school musicians across the country.